nijel/odorik/docs/python.rst

     :type url: string
     :param config: Configuration object, overrides any other parameters.
     :type config: OdorikConfig
+    :param section: Configuration section to use from OdorikConfig
+    :type section: string

     Access class to the API, define user, password and optionally API URL.